lilou9221/McGill_Team2_Capstone/docs/TROUBLESHOOTING.md

 - Review the data in `data/processed/suitability_scores.csv`
 - Ensure the H3 resolution you selected matches what the visualisation expects (defaults to 7)

+**Note**: When using H3 hexagons, clicking or hovering over a hexagon displays a tooltip with the suitability score, H3 index, location coordinates, and point count.

 ### PYTHONPATH / import issues outside PyCharm

 **Problem**: Running scripts from PowerShell or Command Prompt raises `ModuleNotFoundError: No module named 'src...'`.